 Reason: Pursuant to Section 197 of the Town and Country Planning Act 1990 and to protect and enhance the appearance and character of the site and locality.

-No development, (other than site clearance/ demolition), shall take place until full details of both hard and soft landscape works have been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
-These details shall include [proposed finished levels or contours; means of enclosure; car parking layouts; other vehicle and pedestrian access and circulation areas; details of the footpath providing access to Donkey Field, hard surfacing materials; minor artefacts and structures (e.g. furniture, play equipment, refuse or other storage units, signs, lighting etc); proposed and existing functional services above and below ground (e.g. drainage power, communications cables, pipelines etc indicating lines, manholes, supports etc); retained historic landscape features and proposals for restoration, where relevant].
+No works above slab level shall take place until full details of both hard and soft landscape works have been submitted to and approved in writing by the Local Planning Authority and these works shall be carried out as approved.
+These details shall include [proposed finished levels or contours; details of the footpath providing access to Donkey Field, hard surfacing materials; minor artefacts and structures (e.g. furniture, play equipment, refuse or other storage units, signs, lighting etc); proposed and existing functional services above and below ground (e.g. drainage power, communications cables, pipelines etc indicating lines, manholes, supports etc); and no hedging or shrubs should be shown for planting within 1.5 metres of the edge of the footpath.

 Reason: In order to protect and enhance the amenity of the area.

 A landscape management plan, including long term design objectives, management responsibilities and maintenance schedules for all landscape areas, other than privately owned, domestic gardens, shall be submitted to the Local Planning Authority prior to any development above slab level.
-The landscape management plan shall be approved in writing by the Local Planning Authority and carried out as approved and in accordance with a schedule to be submitted unless previously agreed otherwise in writing by the Local Planning Authority.
+The landscape management plan shall be approved in writing by the Local Planning Authority and carried out as approved and in accordance with a schedule to be submitted .
 Reason: To ensure the new landscaped areas are properly maintained in the interest of the amenity of the area.

 Ecology

-Prior to any works above slab level, the landscaping plan must be updated to include the following:

-Details of direct access into the ecological mitigation areas from the publicly accessible areas of the estate
+Prior to any works above slab level, details shall be submitted to and be approved in writing by the Local Planning Authority of the following: Details of direct access into the ecological mitigation areas from the publicly accessible areas of the estate

 Details of the removal of access to the ecological mitigation areas via the residential areas